By guest contributor: Elizabeth Gatto

 - After that is done, use the sealant to liberally cover all areas you caulked.
 Another idea is to take some hot sauce and cover these areas as well.
 The spicy hot sauce will burn their mouths and deter them if they decide that they do want to come back inside.

 Now comes one of the hardest tasks — the cleanup.
-Depending upon how long and how many squirrels have been using your attic, you may have a serious cleanup ahead of you.
+Depending on how long and how many squirrels have been using your attic, you may have a serious cleanup ahead of you.
 If so, you may want to involve a professional nuisance wildlife operator, who will be equipped to clean up proficiently.
 There will be droppings and any contaminated insulation to be removed, as well as disinfection and odor elimination to be done.

 Whatever option you choose, please do not hire an exterminator who will kill the squirrel.
 Humane wildlife removal experts will release the squirrel, alive and well, into a suitable habitat.
-If you decide to do it on your own, make sure you do some research on how to clean and disinfect — your health may seriously depend upon it.
+If you decide to do it on your own, make sure you do some research on how to clean and disinfect — your health may seriously depend on it.
 Visit Wildlife Removal USA to find a professional humane wildlife remover for your area.